wmay/euc-safety/_guides/batteries.md

 to buy EUCs from reputable manufacturers and distributors who will do basic safety checks.

-You can further ensure your safety by keeping a smoke detector nearby, following a few simple charging rules, monitoring your wheel's voltage levels, and inspecting your batteries yearly.
+You can further ensure your safety by following a few simple charging rules, keeping a smoke detector near where the wheel is stored and charged, monitoring your wheel's voltage levels, and inspecting your batteries yearly.
 A fireproof container or fire extinguisher tested specifically for lithium-ion battery fires can also help.

 A couple of wheels are sold with lithium iron phosphate (LiFePO4) batteries.
 These batteries will not have the same thermal runaway as regular